MiddlewQ/discord_bot/README.md

 11. Status

 ## How to run
-A .env file is required with your discord_token and command_prefix
+Modify the existing .env file with your discord token and prefered prefix.
+For example: !<command>

 Programmed in Ubuntu, recommend using Docker to build and run it.